whitebird1016/The-7-Skills-You-Need-To-Know-with-React.js/README.md

 You’ll encounter both types of API in your work, so become familiar with using React to interact with both.

 <h2>Step 4: Learn to style your React apps with a component library or utility class library</h2>

+Every React app needs styling for its appearance.
+One choice is to use plain CSS.
+You can write your own styles and put them in a separate style sheet.

+But besides CSS, many React developers use what’s known as a component library for easier styling.
+A component library gives us reusable components that have their own pre-made styles.
+The most popular component library for React is Material UI.
+But there are many others you can choose from.

+Developers also use tools that provide pre-made class names called utility class libraries.
+Unlike a component library, a utility class library comes with pre-made classes to style your elements.

+You can style your app by applying classnames to each element.
+This removes the need to write any styles yourself.
+The most popular utility class library is Tailwind CSS.

+You’ll encounter both of these as a developer, so become familiar with both a component library and a utility class library.

 <h2>Step 5: Manage state in React with React context</h2>
 <h2>Step 6: Learn a React router.
 In particular, react-router-dom</h2>
 <h2>Step 7: Learn patterns for authentication in React</h2>